davaya/openc2-jadn/jadn-v2.0.md

 ## 4.4 Union Types

 A union type specifies a set of alternatives used to classify a value.
-Like Compound types, some Union types have fields individually identified by tag, where the tag consists of an integer FieldID and a string FieldName, each of which is local to and unique within the type definition.
+Like Compound types, Enumerated and Tagged Union types have fields individually identified by tag, where the tag consists of an integer FieldID and a string ItemValue or FieldName, each of which is local to and unique within the type definition.
 Union types define a set of tags, types or both as shown in Table 4-7:

 ###### Table 4-7: Union Types